Utah Deaf History and Culture

 2014-2022

-In the fall of 1971, the Golden Spike Athletic Club of the Deaf (GSACD) was discussed in the locker room of the Utah School for the Deaf in Ogden Utah.
-After spending several years with the Utah Sports Club of the Deaf in Salt Lake City, Utah a group of basketball players explored starting their own athletic club in the Ogden region.
-By commuting to Salt Lake City and back to Ogden, a new club in Ogden would assist in saving time and money for Ogden players.
-The club was founded by G. Leon Curtis and Dennis Platt.
+In the fall of 1971, the Golden Spike Athletic Club of the Deaf (GSACD) was discussed in the locker room of the Utah School for the Deaf in Ogden, Utah.
+After spending several years with the Utah Sports Club of the Deaf in Salt Lake City, Utah, a group of basketball players explored starting their own athletic club in the Ogden region.
+By commuting to Salt Lake City and back to Ogden, a new club in Ogden would save time and money for Ogden players.
+G. Leon Curtis and Dennis Platt founded the club.
 Platt suggested that a new club be named Golden Spike Athletic Club of the Deaf (GSACD) for the region where Ogden was under the Golden Spike Empire (Tenth Anniversary Celebration Program Book; Golden Spike Athletic Club of the Deaf: 25th Anniversary Celebration Program Book).

-GSACD hosted a variety of events for its members, including horseshoe, volleyball, softball, and golf competitions.
-For many years, club members, both men and women, competed in the Ogden City softball league in order to prepare for the annual NWAAD softball tournament (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).
+GSACD hosted various events for its members, including horseshoe, volleyball, softball, and golf competitions.
+For many years, club members, both men and women, competed in the Ogden City softball league to prepare for the annual NWAAD softball tournament (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).

 GSACD hosted five Northwest Athletic Association of the Deaf tournaments in 1978, 1986, 1992, and 1996 for softball and 1980 for basketball (Golden Spike Athletic Club of the Deaf 25th Anniversary Celebration Program Book).